anikfal/west_asia_dust_source/README.md

-Dust source acvitivies based on MSG SEVIRI data, and the warm months of the years 2017 and 2018
+Dust source activities based on MSG SEVIRI data, and the warm months of the years 2017 and 2018

 Replace your WPS geog file (e.g. geo_em.d01.nc), in the westasia_dustsource_implementation.ncl file.